Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Discussion

-In the case of separation in $\|\cdot\|_1$, we identify a tail contribution given by $\rhot \asymp \int_{\T(\uA)} p_0$. \boundedcase{If $\Omega$ is unbounded}\unboundedcase{As $\Omega=\R^d$}, this allows us to pick $p_0$ depending on $L$ and $n$ so that $\rhot \asymp 1$.
+In $L_1$ separation, we identify a tail contribution given by $\rhot \asymp \int_{\T(\uA)} p_0$. \boundedcase{If $\Omega$ is unbounded} \unboundedcase{Note that, since $\Omega=\R^d$}, this contribution implies that one can always pick $p_0$ depending on $L$ and $n$ so that $\rhot \asymp 1$.
 Indeed, for fixed $n,L$ consider a suitably smooth density $p_0$ such that $\max_\Omega p_0 \leq \cI \TL^\frac{1}{\alpha+d}$.
-Then by the definition of $\uI$ from equation \eqref{def_uI}, $\int_{\T(\uA)} p_0 \geq \int_{\T(\uI)} p_0 = 1$.
+Then by the definition of $\uI$ from equation \eqref{def_uI}, we have $\int_{\T(\uA)} p_0 \geq \int_{\T(\uI)} p_0 = 1$.
 This illustrates that even in the most favorable regime $L\to 0$ and $n \to \infty$, there exist smooth null densities $p_0$ over $\Omega$ associated to the trivial maximal separation radius $\rho^*(p_0,n,\alpha,L) \asymp 1$.
 These correspond to the worst case densities over the class.
 On unbounded domains, it is therefore crucial to identify local results since the global problem (i.e. the worst case over the class) has a trivial rate.
-The fact that \textit{estimation} of $\alpha$-H\"older densities in total variation over unbounded domains has a trivial rate was already highlighted in \cite{ibragimov1984more}, \cite{juditsky2004minimax}, \cite{goldenshluger2012adaptive}.
-Recalling that estimation is more difficult than testing, we here recover this result.
+The fact that \textit{estimation} of $\alpha$-Hölder densities in total variation over unbounded domains has a trivial rate was already highlighted in \cite{ibragimov1984more}, \cite{juditsky2004minimax}, \cite{goldenshluger2012adaptive}.
+Recalling that estimation is more difficult than testing, we therefore recover this result on density estimation.